ewanoo/R-learnings/README.md

-# hello-world
-Starting a project on Github

-Github is probably something I'm going to have to use so lets get used to it!

-Second edit - see if I can do it all on my own
+# R things I know
+I'm going to start placing Useful R things here so that I can access them easily